sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

 ## Integrating multiple Omics for Prediction of BC Survival
-The following scripts illustrate how to fit models presented in case study I and IV published in *Vazquez et al., Genetics, 2016*.
+The following scripts illustrate how to fit some of the models presented in *Vazquez et al., Genetics, 2016*.

 #### (1) Installing BGLR
 The code below illustrates how to install and load the necessary package from CRAN using `install.packages()`.